jos2254119-byte/CIS133DA-L3-Project/README.md

 ## Create A Basic Web Page

 1. Create a new blank HTML5 document.
 If you are using VS Code, click the **New File** button in the Explorer pane next to the name of the assignment.
-0. Save the file to your course lesson folder as **template.html**.
-The file should be saved in the default user directory for GitHub.
-For example, on a Windows computer it should be saved to c:/users/JaneDoe/github-classroom/rsc-cis133DA-in-v12
+0. Save the file as **template.html**.
+The file will be saved in the default user directory for GitHub.
+For example, on a Windows computer it should be saved to c:/users/JaneDoe/github-classroom/rsc-cis133DA-in-v12/projectRepo. **NOTE** The file will be saved into the folder for the specific project repo you are working on.
+Do not save the file to a different folder.
+If you do that, the file will not sync to your GitHub account when you Sync and Commit your work.
 0. Using the appropriate tags, create **the four basic HTML elements**.
 0. Insert **a multi-line HTML comment** within the head element of the web page with the following information: Course, Section, and Lesson Number and fill in the information for your course and lesson.
 For example:
    > Course: CIS133DA<br>Section: 99999<br>Lesson: 3